Chai tea is full of tasty ingredients with plenty of documented health benefits.

 Some of the health benefits of Chai Tea and its’ major herbs & spices

-Cloves has been used in Asian as well as European countries for centuries and they’ve been used for colds and used as antiseptics and very good for oral health.
+Cloves have been used in Asian as well as European countries for centuries and they\’ve been used for colds and used as antiseptics and are very good for oral health.

 Black pepper has many different benefits including warning the body and helping digestion.
 Make sure you use a peppercorn grinder or know your source, the average ground pepper available is not that pure.

 Ginger helps in digestion and is known to help with circulation and the immune system.

 Fennel has been used for a long time in France and Germany for the treatment of kidneys and other problems as well as laryngitis and digestion.

 Cinnamon has been used in many ways to help with circulation, open breathing, and increase awareness and vitality.
 Cinnamon has also been shown to reduce insulin resistance and lowering blood sugars by 10 to 29%.

 Star Anise Is mostly used in Asian and Thai Chai lattes this herb is as quite a few properties that help with coughs as well as freshen in the breath.